maester-of-bots/TGS-App-SMS/README.md

 While testing this out, I set up a basic GUI to allow for texts to be sent easily from a gmail to various cell phone providers.

+I may add support for more emails, but I may not.

 ![alt text](images/default.PNG)